Smith & Wesson Bodyguard

-The Smith & Wesson Bodyguard is a family of small J-frame revolvers with shrouded hammers manufactured by Smith & Wesson.
+The Smith & Wesson Bodyguard is a family of small revolvers with shrouded hammers manufactured by Smith & Wesson.
 They are available chambered in either .38 Special or .357 Magnum.

 Models

 Model 38

 The Model 38 is aluminum-framed, has a carbon steel barrel, a carbon steel cylinder with a five-round capacity, and is chambered in .38 Special.

 Model 49

 The Model 49 is an all-carbon-steel-framed revolver chambered in .38 Special.

 Model 638

 The Model 638 is aluminum-framed with stainless steel cylinder and barrel.
 Chambered in .38 Special.

 Model 649

 The Model 649 is an all stainless-steel framed revolver.
 Chambered in .357 Magnum or .38 Special.